 Left Y-axis: Yield (%), right Y-axis: Duration (in years); X-axis: 1989-2022

-During this period the 10-year U.S. Treasury yield has declined from nearly 9% in January 1989 to about 1.5% at the end of Q3 2021.
-At the same time, duration has increased from just over 4.5 years in January 1989 to over 6.7 years at the end of Q3 2021.
+During this period the 10-year U.S. Treasury yield had declined from nearly 9% in January 1989 to about 3.8% at the end of September 2022.
+At the same time, duration has increased from just over 4.5 years in January 1989 to about 6.2 years at the end of Q3 2022.

-- The overall low-rate environment not only encouraged companies to issue longer-dated maturities but also naturally increased the duration of new-issue securities.
+- The overall low-rate environment of the prior decade not only encouraged companies to issue longer-dated maturities, but also naturally increased the duration (interest rate sensitivity) of new-issue securities.

-- A higher duration makes bond prices more sensitive to changes in the levels of interest rates.
-Hence, rising long-term rates poses a more significant impact to fixed-income investors.
+- A higher duration makes bond prices more sensitive to changes in interest rates.
+Hence, rising long-term rates pose a more significant impact to fixed-income investors.